 Over the last couple of months, we have tried to take the fear out of the unknown that comes with home buying.
 This is particularly true for first-time home buyers.

-I want to conclude this series with just a few more thoughts that I hope will help you to determine that this is the right time to make a purchase.
+We want to conclude this series with just a few more thoughts that we hope will help you to determine that this is the right time to make a purchase.

-While there may be other fears or unknown factors that we have not addressed, I think we would be remiss if we missed this last one.
+While there may be other fears or unknown factors that we have not addressed, We think we would be remiss if we missed this last one.

 What if the market crashes?
 In other words, what if my house is not worth the same amount a few years down the road?